Emerson Stephen Colaw: Education

 Colaw earned a B.S. degree in 1944 from the University of Cincinnati and a Bachelor of Divinity degree, magna cum laude, in 1947 from Drew Theological Seminary.
 He received a Master of Arts degree from Northwestern University in Evanston, Illinois, in 1953.
-He did graduate work at Union Theological Seminary in New York City and at the Lutheran School of Theology in Chicago.
+He did graduate work at Union Theological Seminary in New York City and the Lutheran School of Theology in Chicago.
 He received honorary doctorates from five different institutions.

 Ordained ministry

 He was ordained a deacon in 1945 by Bishop H. Lester Smith, and an elder in 1947 by Bishop G. Bromley Oxnam.
-Rev. Colaw became a member in full connection of the New York state annual conference of the Methodist Church in 1947.
-That fall, however, he transferred to the Northern Illinois annual conference, where he served three different pastorates over a 14-year period.
+Rev. Colaw became a member in full connection with the New York state annual conference of the Methodist Church in 1947.
+That fall, however, he transferred to the Northern Illinois annual conference, where he served three different pastorates over 14 years.
 In 1961, Colaw was appointed to the Hyde Park Community United Methodist Church in Cincinnati, Ohio (West Ohio annual conference).
 It was from this appointment that he was elected to the episcopacy by the North Central jurisdictional conference of the United Methodist Church]in July 1980.

 Colaw was a jurisdictional and general conference delegate from 1968 to 1980.
 He also was a member of the General Conference Commission on Doctrine and Doctrinal Standards.